clj-pdf/clj-pdf/README.md

   [[:pdf-cell "foo"] [:pdf-cell "foo"] [:pdf-cell "foo"]] [[:pdf-cell "foo"] [:pdf-cell "foo"] [:pdf-cell "foo"]]]
 ```
-we can add a helper generate the expected format from the given data:
+We can add a helper generate the expected format from the given data:

 ```clojure
 (defn pdf-table [column-widths & rows]